enspiral/handbook/foundation/ops-scope.md

 ### The contract

-Enspiral Foundation Limited via the Board has contracted the Ops team to provide a range of back office and administrative services.
+Enspiral Foundation Limited via the Board has contracted the Ops team (Optimi) to provide a range of back office and administrative services.
 This is a summarised version of the agreed scope of work.

 ### Ops